IPsec: Security association

+Keepalives

+To ensure that the connection between two endpoints has not been interrupted, endpoints exchange keepalive messages at regular intervals, which can also be used to automatically reestablish a tunnel lost due to connection interruption.

+Dead Peer Detection (DPD) is a method of detecting a dead Internet Key Exchange (IKE) peer.
+The method uses IPsec traffic patterns to minimize the number of messages required to confirm the availability of a peer.
+DPD is used to reclaim the lost resources in case a peer is found dead and it is also used to perform IKE peer failover.

+UDP keepalive is an alternative to DPD.

 Modes of operation

 The IPsec protocols AH and ESP can be implemented in a host-to-host transport mode, as well as in a network tunneling mode.

 Transport mode

 In transport mode, only the payload of the IP packet is usually encrypted or authenticated.
 The routing is intact, since the IP header is neither modified nor encrypted; however, when the authentication header is used, the IP addresses cannot be modified by network address translation, as this always invalidates the hash value.
 The transport and application layers are always secured by a hash, so they cannot be modified in any way, for example by translating the port numbers.

-A means to encapsulate IPsec messages for NAT traversal has been defined by RFC documents describing the NAT-T mechanism.
+A means to encapsulate IPsec messages for NAT traversal (NAT-T) has been defined by RFC documents describing the NAT-T mechanism.

 Tunnel mode

 In tunnel mode, the entire IP packet is encrypted and authenticated.
 It is then encapsulated into a new IP packet with a new IP header.
 Tunnel mode is used to create virtual private networks for network-to-network communications (e.g. between routers to link sites), host-to-network communications (e.g. remote user access) and host-to-host communications (e.g. private chat).